simonflood/ood-documentation/source/how-tos/debug/debug-interactive-apps.rst

 Log location
 ------------

-:ref:`Information about interative app log location. <interactive-app-logs>`
+:ref:`Information about interactive app log location. <interactive-app-logs>`

 App completes without being able to connect to it.